 The Authority has reviewed the arrangements for Automatic Under-Frequency Load Shedding (AUFLS), and there is a requirement for EDBs to move from the current two-block scheme to a four-block scheme by June 2025.
-WELL needs to replace the AUFLS relays at a number of its zone substations in order to implement this change.
+WELL is replacing the AUFLS relays at a number of its zone substations in order to implement this change.